It’s a question that many new boat owners have – Will a boat sink without the drain plug?

 The boat bilge pump is tied directly to the battery, so if you turn off the boat’s battery switch, the bilge should still run.

 So, it’s important you test your bilge pump often, turn it on manually to hear it run, and to keep the boat battery charged, especially when you keep it in the water.
-If you don’t have power at your slip or near your boat trailer, you can get solar battery chargers like this here (Amazon Link Ad) and will supply enough power to keep the boat’s battery charged.
+If you don’t have power at your slip or near your boat trailer, you can get solar battery chargers like this here (ad) and will supply enough power to keep the boat’s battery charged.

 Since some boats have the bilge tied directly to the battery, it’s important you don’t keep the bilge running all the time.
 Not only will this kill your boat battery but will wear out the bilge too.